Ultratrace Analysis

 © Fraunhofer CSP

-• Determination of sample geometries and microscopic changes before and after ageing tests
+• Sample geometries and microscopic changes: We determine sample geometries and microscopic changes before and after exposure tests to evaluate material integrity.

-• Measurement of stress-strain behavior according to common standards (e.g. DIN EN ISO 527-3) on treated and untreated samples
+• Stress-strain behavior: The stress-strain behavior (depending on the material) is measured according to common standards, such as DIN EN ISO 527-3, on both treated and untreated samples.

 Consulting and Training on Trace Analysis